Data-Center-Guild-of-NEAR/ecosystem-metrics/README.md

-# NEAR ECOSYSTEM METRICS
+# NEAR ECOSYSTEM LEADERBOARD
+The board is showing here (https://ecosystem-metrics.onrender.com)[https://ecosystem-metrics.onrender.com/]

-This project is dashboard for ecosystem metrics which including users, decentralization and usage part. welcome to have a look and leave comments in the issue or make contributions from PR.
+This project is dashboard for ecosystem metrics which including token category and value, active developer count, transactions and usage situation part.
+Welcome to have a look and leave comments in the issue or make contributions from PR.

 ### Notice
 All term explanations are in src/utils/term.js file.

-###### Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-##### Available Scripts

-In the project directory, you can run:

-##### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-##### `yarn build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+Data is stored in src/history folder.